robintw/PandasToPowerpoint/README.md

 All other arguments that can be taken by `df_to_table()` (such as left, width, col_formatters or rounding) can also be passed here.

+Returns:
+The python-pptx table object that was created (which can then be used to do further manipulation if desired)